Student Terms and Conditions

 - Limitation of Liability

-The Academy, and its representatives, are not liable in cases where they are unable to fulfill any services to which they are contractually bound because of force majeure.
+8.1.2 The Academy, and its representatives, are not liable in cases where they are unable to fulfil any services to which they are contractually bound because of force majeure.

-8.2 Students’ attention is particularly drawn to the following clause: The Academy accepts no responsibilty for personal injury, loss or damage to property apart from harm occuring due to negligence on the part of the Academy or its employees.
+8.2 Students’ attention is particularly drawn to the following clause: The Academy accepts no responsibility for personal injury, loss or damage to property apart from harm occurring due to negligence on the part of the Academy or its employees.
 The liability of Simply Alliance Limited t/a Docklands Academy London (and their Group, Associated and/or Affiliated companies) for losses arising from negligence (except in the case of liability for death or personal injury), breach of contract, or otherwise, will be limited to the full amounts paid by the relevant student for the course.
-Except in the case of liability for death and personal injury, such companies will have NO LIABILITY FOR ANY INDIRECT OR CONSEQUENTIAL LOSS OR DAMAGE HOWEVER ARISING.
+Except in the case of liability for death and personal injury, such companies will have no liability for any indirect or consequential loss or damage however arising.